Collect multi-dimensional feedback with the Matrix block

 Known Limitations

-- Once the maze is live, the shuffle and selection type cannot be changed
+Once the study is published, the shuffle and selection type cannot be changed

 Still need help?